RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ​	On a Snowball Edge device you can copy files with a speed of up to 100Gbps.
 70TB will take around 5600 seconds, so very quickly, less than 2 hours.
 The downside is that it'll take between 4-6 working days to receive the device and then another 2-3 working days to send it back and for AWS to move the data onto S3 once it reaches them.
 Total time: 6-9 working days.
 Bandwidth used: 0.

-## Amazon Aurora

-Aurora is a fully managed, MySQL-compatible relational database that is designed for high performance and high availability.
-Aurora Multi-AZ deployments **automatically maintain a synchronous standby replica in a different Availability Zone to provide high availability**.
-Additionally, Aurora Auto Scaling allows you to automatically scale the number of Aurora Replicas in response to read workloads, allowing you to meet the demand of unpredictable read workloads while maintaining high availability.
-This would provide an automated solution for scaling the database to meet the demand of the application while maintaining high availability.

-The most cost-effective solution for **addressing high ReadIOPS and CPU utilization when running large reports would be to migrate the monthly reporting to an Aurora Replica**.
-An Aurora Replica is a read-only copy of an Aurora database that is updated in real-time with the primary database.
-By using an Aurora Replica for running large reports, the primary database will be relieved of the additional read load, improving performance for the ecommerce application

-- **Amazon Aurora Serverless**

-  Amazon Aurora Serverless for MySQL is a fully managed, auto-scaling relational database service that scales up or down automatically based on the application demand.
-This service provides all the capabilities of Amazon Aurora, such as high availability, durability, and security, **without requiring the customer to provision any database instances.**

-- Amazon Aurora global databases

-  mazon Aurora global databases **span multiple AWS Regions**, enabling low latency global reads and providing **fast recovery from the rare outage** that might affect an entire AWS Region.
-An Aurora global database has a primary DB cluster in one Region, and up to five secondary DB clusters in different Regions.

-- **Migrating data from an external MySQL database to an Amazon Aurora MySQL DB cluster  by using an Amazon S3 bucket**

-- Migrate an Oracle database to Aurora PostgreSQL using AWS DMS (AWS Data Migration Service ) and AWS SCT(AWS Schema Conversion Tool)

-## Amazon Elastic Block Store (Amazon EBS)

-- Snapshot

-  **A snapshot is constrained to the AWS Region where it was created.** After you create a snapshot of an EBS volume, you can use it to create new volumes in the same Region.
-For more information, see [Create a volume from a snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html#ebs-create-volume-from-snapshot).
-You can also **copy snapshots across Regions**, making it possible to use multiple Regions for geographical expansion , data center migration, and disaster recovery.
-You can copy any accessible snapshot that has a `completed` status.
-For more information, see [Copy an Amazon EBS snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-copy-snapshot.html).

-- Fast Snapshot Restore(FSR)

-  Amazon EBS fast snapshot restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
-This **eliminates the latency of I/O operations on a block when it is accessed for the first time**.
-Volumes that are created using fast snapshot restore instantly deliver all of their provisioned performance.

-- [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) allows you to ensure that **all new EBS volumes created in your account are always encrypted,** even if you don’t specify encrypted=true request parameter.
-- Both GP2 and GP3 has max IOPS 16000 but GP3 is cost effective.
-- **Multi-attach is supported exclusively on  [Provisioned IOPS SSD (io1 and io2) volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/provisioned-iops.html#EBSVolumeTypes_piops).**

-## Amazon RDS

-- does not support io2 (only io1)

-- By default, all inbound traffic to an RDS instance is blocked.

-- *Multi-AZ deployments are not a read scaling solution, you cannot use a standby replica to serve read traffic.
-The standby is only there for failover.*

-- Automated Backups

-  This backup occurs during a daily user-configurable 30 minute period known as the **backup window**.
-Automated backups are kept for a configurable number of days (called the backup retention period).
-Your automatic backup **retention period can be configured to up to thirty-five days.**

-- Creating a read replica

-  When you create a read replica, Amazon RDS takes a DB snapshot of your source DB instance and begins replication.
-As a result, you experience a brief I/O suspension on your source DB instance while the DB snapshot occurs.

-  An active, long-running transaction can slow the process of creating the read replica.
-We recommend that you wait for long-running transactions to complete before creating a read replica.
-If you create multiple read replicas in parallel from the same source DB instance, Amazon RDS takes only one snapshot at the start of the first create action.

-  When creating a read replica, there are a few things to consider.
-First, you must enable automatic backups on the source DB instance by setting the backup retention period to a value other than 0.
-This requirement also applies to a read replica that is the source DB instance for another read replica.
-To enable automatic backups on an RDS for MySQL read replica, first create the read replica, then modify the read replica to enable automatic backups.

-- Storage Auto Scaling

-  RDS Storage Auto Scaling automatically scales storage capacity in response to growing database workloads, with **zero downtime**.

-- Amazon RDS Custom for Oracle

-  Amazon RDS Custom is a managed database service for legacy, custom, and packaged applications that require access to the underlying operating system and database environment.
-Amazon RDS Custom automates setup, operation, and scaling of databases in the cloud while **granting customers access to the database and underlying operating system to configure settings, install patches, and enable native features to meet the dependent application's requirements**

-  - **You can't create cross-Region RDS Custom for Oracle replicas.**

-- Amazon RDS event notification

-  doesn't support any notification when data inside DB is updated/deleted/inserted.
-You can use a SQS to do notification.

-- **RDS Multi-AZ = Synchronous = Disaster Recovery (DR)**

-   By using Multi-AZ deployment, the company can achieve an **RPO of less than 1 second** because the standby instance is always in sync with the primary instance, ensuring that data changes are continuously replicated.

-- **Read Replica = Asynchronous**

-- Amazon RDS Proxy

-  Many applications, including those built on modern serverless architectures, can have **a large number of open connections** to the database server and may open and close database connections at a high rate, exhausting database memory and compute resources.
-Amazon RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.

-  **The Lambda function must be deployed in your VPC, because RDS Proxy is never pubilcly accessible.**

 ## Amazon DynamoDB

 - hierachical data